penrose/penrose/impl.md

 Could it be a problem with the total number of variables in the function?
 (119k) How does `Function` work, could it be related to anything after the reduce error at all, or is it purely interpreted?

+Is the code for `disjoint` or `contains` written in a uniquely 'wasteful' way?